 Adelaide’s public transport system includes buses, trains and trams; each of which can get you to the far reaches of the city.

 Adelaide has been called the 20 minute city and when you arrive here you’ll understand why!
 It is easy to navigate and with the help of public transport – including free buses and trams in the central business district – getting from A to B is easy.
 South Australia was the first state to provide a public transport concession to international students, with fares beginning at 92 cents for a one way trip, this mode of transport is preferred by many students.
-You’ll find everything you need to know about Adelaide’s public transport including timetables and route maps at the Adelaide Metro website and courtesy of the Adelaide City Council.
+You’ll find everything you need to know about Adelaide’s public transport including timetables and route maps at the Adelaide Metro website and courtesy of the City of Adelaide.

 Adelaide is a wonderful city to explore by bike, with its broad, flat streets, beautiful Park Lands and a wealth of bike paths making it very bike-friendly.
 Many of the major streets have dedicated bike lanes and there are two bike pumps located in the city to help keep bike tyres in good condition.
 One is centrally located at 25 Pirie Street, the other at the Kurangga Park BMX Track at the corner of Unley and Greenhill roads.
-You can hire a bike for free thanks to the Adelaide Free Bikes program run by Adelaide City Council and Bike SA.
+You can hire a bike for free thanks to the Adelaide Free Bikes program run by the City of Adelaide and Bike SA.
 Find out more at this website.

 Driving can make getting around a lot easier, especially if you live in a non-metropolitan area where public transport might not be as frequent.
 You may also find that driving gives you more freedom and a greater sense of safety, allowing you to stay late at friends’ houses without worrying about how you will get home, work evening shifts or organise road trips to explore different parts of South Australia.